 6. Farm + Wife + Husband = Points!

-The humble Farm may not look so amazing on first glance.
+The humble Farm may not look so amazing at first glance.
 It’ll generate you up to 3 Berries in total.
 One when you first play it, and one more each time your Prepare for Season in Spring and Autumn.

 - General Store – If you have a Farm in your city, gain 1 additional Berry.